-If you live and work in the UK, gaining a better understanding of how pensions in the UK work can help you plan a more secure retirement in the UK
+If you live and work in the UK, learning how pensions work can help you plan a secure retirement in the UK.

-The UK pension system has traditionally ranked highly in the world, but the most recent Melbourne Mercer Global Pensions Index saw the UK drop to 15th place.
-Just a few years ago it had comfortably been in the top 10.
+The UK pension system has traditionally ranked highly in the world.
+However, a recent Melbourne Mercer Global Pensions Index saw the UK drop to 15th place; just a few years ago, it had comfortably been in the top 10.

-However, much of this change can be apportioned to recent reforms; the new UK pension rules since April 2016 include automatic enrolment for workplace pension schemes, and there’s also been a gradual increase in the legal UK pension age for both men and women.
+However, much of this change comes from recent reforms; the new UK pension rules since April 2016 include automatic enrolment for workplace pension schemes.
+There’s also been a gradual increase in the legal UK pension age for both men and women.

-The new UK state pension is designed to provide sufficient income in retirement and ensure a decent quality of life for those planning a UK retirement.
+The new UK state pension provides sufficient income in retirement and ensures a decent quality of life for those planning a UK retirement.
 You should also consider if UK inheritance law and taxes apply to your assets and pension savings.

 This guide explains

 - The UK pension system

 - Who is eligible for pensions in the UK?